dojonorth/fun-basics-dojo/README.md

 Here we establish a basic endofunctor (functor that only maps between instances of the same type).

 Additional Notes:
+* Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching - so-called *railway-orientated programming*.
+* In the exercise the map method is defined on the type itself.
+I've done this as it's more familiar and is how I'd write it in practice.
+In future exercises though, I've segregated data and functionality by putting the methods on their respective companion objects.
 * Note that calling *EmptyBeginnersCodeball.codemon* has no meaning for the empty codeball and so we have no choice but to throw an exception.
-In keeping with the Codeball (aka Option) being a box analogy, this is equivalent to our EmptyCodeball being like the Ark of the Covenant from Indian Jones - you *could* open it if you want, but I wouldn't recommend it...
+In keeping with the Codeball (aka Option) being a box analogy, this is equivalent to our EmptyCodeball being like the Ark of the Covenant from Indiana Jones - you *could* open it if you want, but I wouldn't recommend it...
 This is a bit of wrinkle in pure functional terms and shows a little of Scala's OO/imperative roots.
 It's actually what Scala's Option does too, so I think there's no way around it short of replacing the 'get' method with a 'getOrElse(<some value to return if there isn't one present>)' or fold or similar.
 However, this would make subsequent exercises more long-winded to write, so we'll stick with the anti-pattern for now.
-* Being able to map across a collection that may contain either something or nothing without having to differentiate between the two cases is a very powerful pattern that allows for the streamlining of programming to single logical pipes that don't feature continuous branching - so-called *railway-orientated programming*.
-* In the exercise the map method is defined on the type itself.
-I've done this as it's more familiar and is how I'd write it in practice.
-In future exercises though, I've segregated data and functionality by putting the methods on their respective companion objects.

 ![Don't Open the Empty Codeball](Diagrams/Don't_Open_the_Empty_Codeball.jpg)